raviumeshkulkarni-web/Fluence-Android/README.md

 ---

-## 🏆 Why AI Voice Typer? (vs. the Competition)
+## 🏆 Why AI Voice Typer and problem we are solving? (vs. the Competition)

-**The Problem:** Standard dictation tools are rigid—they stumble over jargon, ignore context, botch punctuation, and force tedious manual editing.
+**The Problem of cognitive bottleneck:** Standard dictation tools are rigid and they stumble over jargon, ignore context, botch punctuation, and force tedious manual editing.
 Typing complex thoughts at 40 WPM kills your flow.

 **The Solution:** AI Voice Typer captures your voice and transforms it into polished, production-ready text in real time.
 Context-aware transcription (92–97.9% accuracy) automatically punctuates, handles technical vocabulary, and works system-wide across any app.
 Dictate at the speed of thought without the friction. 🚀
 Most voice typing tools compromise between accuracy, privacy, and speed. **AI Voice Typer doesn't.**